Corri Wilson

-Corraine Wilson (born 11 April 1965) is an Alba Party politician who was previously the Scottish National Party (SNP) Member of Parliament (MP) for Ayr, Carrick and Cumnock from 2015 to 2017.
+Corraine Wilson (born 11 April 1965) is a Scottish politician and former civil servant, serving as Director of Operations for the Alba Party since February 2025.

+Previously a member of the Scottish National Party (SNP), Wilson was the Member of Parliament (MP) for Ayr, Carrick and Cumnock from 2015 to 2017.

 Early life

 Wilson worked in the Civil Service for 20 years after leaving school.
 She went on to study Psychology at the University of the West of Scotland and set up her own business and events company called "Caledonii Resources" in April 2012 just before being elected to serve as a Councillor in Ayr East in the 2012 South Ayrshire Council election.

 Political career

 Wilson became a South Ayrshire Councillor in the 2012 local elections for the ward of Ayr East.
 She was elected to the British Parliament in the 2015 general election.

 From June 2015 until August 2016, she was one of 125 MPs who employed a member of their family: employing her son Kieran as a caseworker/personal assistant.
 From 15 September 2016, she had employed her daughter Shannon as a caseworker/personal assistant, which was allowed under IPSA rules up until the election in June 2017.

 From the period of 1 June 2015 to 31 May 2016, the statement, Wilson claimed a total of £94,545.41 in public expenses, which was the 7th highest amount of any MP in the United Kingdom that year.

 In 2016, Wilson was appointed as disabilities spokesperson for the SNP.
 During Wilson's time on the Welfare Reform and Work Bill she argued against the benefit cap, benefit sanctions and the removal of poverty targets.
 Wilson campaigned in favour of the United Kingdom remaining a member of the European Union at the 2016 United Kingdom European Union membership referendum, then later voted against the European Union (Notification of Withdrawal) Bill 2017.

 During her time in office, Wilson never voted against her party and attended 277 of 467 votes (59.3%) – well below average amongst MPs.

 She stood for re-election at the 2017 UK general election, but lost to Conservative Bill Grant on a 17.5% swing, with Grant overturning Wilson's 15,137 vote lead over the Conservatives to gain the constituency with a 2,774 vote majority.